-Now that you’re prepared, let’s see how you can establish your creative network on some of these platforms.
+Let’s see how you can establish your creative network on some of these platforms.

 Twitter makes it easy for you to follow creatives who inspire you.
 Make yourself visible by commenting on and favoriting tweets, or even strike up a conversation by sending a Direct Message.
 Also, learn to use hashtags to discover conversations that might interest you.

 Behance is part of Adobe, and the social network for the creative world to connect and build relationships with one another.
-Many industry experts are on Behance, so take the chance to get valuable advice from them.
+Many industry experts are on Behance, so take the chance to obtain valuable advice from them.

 Dribbble is a hub of activity and inspiration.
 Similar to Behance, you can follow your favorite designers and ask for feedback on your work.